 As an active advocate of contemporary repertoire, Joanne has captured composers like Timothy Polashek, I-Wen Huang-Wong, Hsin-Jung Tsai, Davide Zannoni, and George Brunner for piano solo commissions and premiers.
 She was invited as the soloist for the inaugural concert of Four Temperaments by Hindemith with the Taipei Symphony Orchestra at the National Concert Hall in Taiwan.

 Joanne received her undergraduate degree from Queensland Conservatorium of Griffith University in Australia, her Master's degree from the Manhattan School of Music, and her Doctoral degree from Columbia University.
 Her teachers include Tai-Cheng Chen, Constance Keene, Karl-Heinz Kammerling, Natasha Vlassenko, Mykola Suk, Valida Rassoulova and Lev Vlassenko.

-Currently, Joanne Chang is an Assistant Professor at the City University of New York.
+Joanne Chang is a Full Professor at Queensborough Community College of the City University of New York.